oktadev/okta-blog/_source/_posts/2021-11-05-java-records.md

 }
 ```

-The sample dataset, after the import, will create strings for the date and time values, with a custom format.
+After the import,the sample dataset, will create strings for the date and time values, in a custom format.
 Create the following converters to map `String` to `LocalDate` and `LocalTime`:

 ```java
 package com.okta.developer.records.repository;